 But if your client is in the U.S., UK, Poland, or Thailand?

 This is a completely different situation.
-You are claiming business income from international sources that have nothing to do with Canada.
-I have to be careful to note that it is important that you are actually an arms-length contractor or other form of service provider to your client and not actually an employee of a U.S. firm.
+You are claiming business income from international sources that have nothing to do with a client or employer in Canada.
+I have to be careful to note that it is important that you are actually an arms-length contractor or other form of business service provider to your international client and not actually an employee of a U.S. firm, for example.
 As noted earlier in this resource if you are in effect an employee of a U.S. firm then you must literally become a form of Canadian employee for tax purposes.